“If you want your children to turn out well, spend twice as much time with them as half as much money.” —Abigail Van Buren

 To be fair, the exact “ideal number” of toys will vary from family to family (if there even is one).
 But hopefully, each of these tips will be helpful to those of you who know the ideal number is certainly less than you have today.

-- Watch less television.
+12. Watch less television.
 Consider the fact that marketers are brilliant at shaping the desires of men and women, young and old.
 Now, imagine giving them hours each day to shape your children’s minds too… and you’ll quickly realize that you don’t stand a chance.
 Make sure to limit the screen time for your kids.

 Keeping fewer toys will never be easy.
 It will always require thought and intentionality.
 But it will always result in your children learning to value who they are more than what they have.
 And that always make it worth the effort.